microsoft/azure-iot-developer-kit/docs/_docs/apis/eeprom_interface.md

 last_modified_at: 2018-01-04T05:16:34-04:00
 ---

 EEPROMInterface class is used to store critical data like passwords, keys and other configurations need encrypted.
-Data is stored on the STSAFE secure chip on DevKit.
+Data is stored on the STSAFE secure chip on IoT DevKit.
 Security feature is not enabled by default.
 To enable it, refer to `enableHostSecureChannel()`.
 And our EEPROM supports secure channel between our MCU and secure chip after function  called.

 ## Assembly